julissamarin/julissamarin/README.md

 - 👋 Hi, I’m @julissamarin
 - 👀 I’m interested in data analytics
-- 🌱 I’m currently learning Python
+- 🌱 I’m open to work
 - 💞️ I’m looking to collaborate on projects or ideas
 - 📫 How to reach me linkedin.com/julissamarin